 Additionally, here is the average lifespan of various appliances, according to the National Association of Home Builders:

-If you can save significantly by paying the annual fee and deductibles (when applicable), then it makes sense to sign up for an appliance insurance plan.
-Alternatively, you can stick with the basic manufacturer’s warranties and pay out-of-pocket each time you need a repair or replacement.
+If you can save significantly by paying the annual fee and deductibles (when applicable), it makes sense to sign up for a home warranty plan.
+Alternatively, you can stick with the basic manufacturer warranty and pay out-of-pocket each time you need a repair or replacement.

-15 key things to look for in home appliance insurance
+20 key things to look for in a home warranty provider

-If you decide a home warranty plan is right for you, the next step is to find the right provider.
+When buying a home or investing in one, carefully consider the cost for each item required.
+Some effort now goes a long way in saving cost and effort in the years to come.
+If you decide a home warranty plan is right for you, the next step is to find the right home warranty provider.

-When shopping around, be sure to consider the following 15 factors:
+When shopping around home warranty companies, be sure to consider the following factors:

-- Is the company licensed, bonded, and insured?
+- Is the home warranty company licensed, bonded, and insured?

-- What are the coverage details and restrictions?
+- What is the home warranty policy coverage details and restrictions?

-- Does the company have a good reputation (read home appliance insurance reviews)?
+- Does the home warranty company have a good reputation (read home appliance insurance reviews)?

 - What are the company’s hours?
 Do they have an emergency 24/7 service?

-- What is the cost (annual premium and deductible)?
+- What is the cost (one-year premium and deductible)?

 - Are there limits on how many service calls you can make?